KameronKales/GetSocialNetwork/README.md

 Usage:
 ```
 # Quick start:
-# Create a file in the module directory and type in this code
+# Create a file in the module directory and type in the following code
 # import all project libraries.

 from linkedInStats import LinkedInStats